ThatOpen/engine_docs/docs/api/@thatopen/components/classes/Disposer.md

 # Disposer

-A tool to safely remove meshes and geometries from memory to [prevent memory leaks](https://threejs.org/docs/#manual/en/introduction/How-to-dispose-of-objects).
+A tool to safely remove meshes, geometries, materials and other items from memory to [prevent memory leaks](https://threejs.org/docs/#manual/en/introduction/How-to-dispose-of-objects).

 ## Extends